code equivalences

 This table showcases how to do various common tasks in a few different programming languages.
 Similar to Rosetta Code but may work better as a quick reference.

-The currently covered languages are: Common Lisp, Guile (Scheme), Emacs Lisp, Pharo (Smalltalk), Factor, Raku, Python, SuperCollider, Lua, Bash, Fish, and JavaScript.
+The currently covered languages are: Common Lisp, Guile (Scheme), Emacs Lisp, Pharo (Smalltalk), Factor, Raku, Python, SuperCollider, Lua, Fennel, Bash, Fish, and JavaScript.

 The following external pages are also useful references for these languages: